Local Density of States induced near Impurities in Mott Insulators

-In this Letter, we study {the} LDOS of single and multiple impurities in a Mott insulator based on {a} slave rotor representation of the HM in the thermodynamic limit.
-We find clear, impurity-induced in-gap bound states, descending from UHB as observed in Ref. \cite{Ye2012b}.
+In this Letter, we study the LDOS of single and multiple impurities in a Mott insulator based on a slave rotor representation of the HM in the thermodynamic limit.
+We find clear, impurity-induced in-gap bound states, descending from the UHB as observed in Ref. \cite{Ye2012b} { in Ca$_2$CuO$_2$Cl$_2$(CCOC)}.
 In addition, we obtain the correct spectral weight transfer from the UHB to the LHB.
-Systematic calculations of the bound state energies and their corresponding spectral weights provide qualitative understandings about the experiments {of} Ref.\cite{Cai2015}: i) the bound states cannot reach the Fermi energy; ii) the bound states with energies closer to the Fermi energy have smaller spectral weights.
-We show that the vanishing of the LDOS at the Fermi energy reflects the zeros of the Green's function, i.e the Luttinger surface\cite{Dzyaloshinskii2003}, of the underlying Mott insulator.
-That is a feature of {considerable} interest to the Mott insulator per se and to the physics of the pseudogap regime of the underdoped cuprates \cite{Konik2006, KYYang2006, Dave2013}.
+Systematic calculations of the bound state energies and their corresponding spectral weights provide qualitative understanding about the experiments of Ref.~\cite{Cai2015} { which is done for Bi$_2$Sr$_{2-x}$La$_x$CuO$_{ 6+\delta}$(La-Bi2201) at two hole densities $p=0.03$ and $0.07$}: i) the bound states cannot reach the Fermi energy; ii) the bound states with energies closer to the Fermi energy have smaller spectral weights.
+We further show that the vanishing of the LDOS at the Fermi energy reflects the zeros of the Green's function, i.e the Luttinger surface \cite{Dzyaloshinskii2003}, of the underlying Mott insulator.
+That is a feature of considerable interest to the Mott insulator per se and to the physics of the pseudogap regime of the underdoped cuprates \cite{Konik2006, KYYang2006, Dave2013}. { Recently, similar LDOS on apical oxygen impurities are also observed in a different Mott insulator Sr$_2$IrO$_4$ \cite{Sun2019}.}